 So, a man driving a pickup truck might be likely to wear cowboy boots rather than Birkenstock sandals, and a woman driving a Volvo station wagon is more likely to buy organic spinach than fried chicken.
 Or so it seems.
 I don’t like stereotypes so the idea makes me uncomfortable, but it seems to work for goods and marketing.

-It’s about potential market
+It’s about the potential market

 For example, a retail shoe store needs to know about individuals living in a local area; a graphic design firm needs to know about local businesses; a national catalog needs to know about households and companies in an entire nation.

-Know the industry you’re in
+Know the industry you’re in: Industry research

 Usually, a market analysis includes a view of the industry you’re in.
 People expect to see a picture of the industry with factors such as industry trends, industry growth, recent developments, common keys to success, how concentrated in how many big players, how many total participants, and similar factors.